Managing Culture Wars, Tribalism & Disinformation

 “This is a crisis of trust as much as a crisis of echo chambers: people have lost complete trust in the other side as well as the very institutions that provide factual information, causing them to burrow into different informational ecosystems, trusting only partisan voices and attacking distrusted media.
 This toxic cocktail of behaviours, imbued with issues of morality and values, has entrenched polarisation and could even lead to violent conflict.”

 “We didn’t take seriously enough the risks inherent in new media environments as we quickly created a system where the rewards to the platforms and their structures reinforce biases of cognitive dissonance.
-So now we fight across different lines on social media, as there is no space where we come together.”
+So now we fight across different lines on social media, as there are few other spaces where we come together for debate.”

 “Our democratic processes are misfiring.
 It’s part of the story of what’s feeding the populist surge.
 We need to look at reviving the quality of European democracy across several dimensions – political, cultural, psychological, economic and digital.”

 Polarisation in America

 Political polarisation in the US continues to play out in a febrile environment as former President Trump faces a number of civil and criminal trials.
 Trump supporters are caught up in a swirl of conspiracy theories and exaggerated grievances about stolen elections, patriotism, race and identity politics, exacerbated by right-wing media, Republican influencers and Trump himself.
 Democratic supporters call for justice and a block on Trump’s return to power which they fear would further destabilise the country.
 Some political scientists cannot see a way out of this deep polarisation.

 “The scale of domestic disinformation in the US is drastic and underreported.”